Education Partnerships

 2025-26 Scholarship Recipients

-Fry Family Foundation Graduate Student Leadership Award - to be announced
+Fry Family Foundation Graduate Student Leadership Award - Logan Reid - MSc in Fisheries Science and Technology (Dorchester, NB)

-Vice President’s Fry Family Foundation Excellence in Leadership Award (Undergraduate) - to be announced
+Vice President’s Fry Family Foundation Excellence in Leadership Award (Undergraduate) - Niamh Mulrooney - Marine Environmental Technology (St. John’s, NL)

 Fry Family Foundation Leadership Acknowledgement of Excellence

-Vice President’s Fry Family Foundation Excellence in Leadership Award (Undergraduate) - to be announced
+Vice President’s Fry Family Foundation Excellence in Leadership Award (Undergraduate) - Niamh Mulrooney - Marine Environmental Technology (St. John’s, NL)

 Fry Family Foundation Leadership Acknowledgement of Excellence